Communicate effectively to all

 Printed materials

 Printed materials should be available upon request, in alternative formats such as large print, electronic versions, Braille or audio.
 (This generally requires an electronic version of any materials.
 Large print copies of 18 point, sans serif font are recommended).
-Whenever using video materials produced by the City and County of San Francisco and its contractors in the presentation, they must be either open or real-time captioned (MOD)
+Whenever showing video content you should provide either open or Real-Time Captioned, even if it was not requested.
+Captioning is a great resource that benefits everyone.

 City and County of San Francisco Authorized Braille Providers